ingyer-ks/autocad-helper/README.md

 4. Now you can see the division.

 * Drawing a line at the middle of two parallel lines
-1. Use MDL command.
+1. Use CCX command.
 2. Select the inner line.
 3. Select the outer line.
-4. A new line with offset to the inner line of which value is a half of the distance of the two lines apperas.
+4. A new Xline which passes through the middle point of both lines.
 ## Version
 The DLL file targets AutoCAD 2020.
 If you use other version, you need corresponding ObjectARX SDK.
 ## Miscellaneous